Patrick Crispen's PowerPoint Files: Internet Tools

 Topic(s): General Technology, Internet Tools, Multimedia

-Do the classroom movies you post online have to include closed captions?
-Must all of the images on your website contain alt tags?
-Can a deaf woman in New Hampshire sue you because she cannot hear your class podcast?
-In this fast paced, one-hour session, we'll cut through the FUD [fear, uncertainty, and doubt] and introduce you to the concept of accessibility and universal design, explain what the law does and does not say about the classroom content you post online, and introduce you to a bunch of accessibility resources you and your students can start using today.
+The next big thing in educational technology isn’t podcasts, wikis, or e-portfolios.
+Nope.
+The next big thing is accessibility--making sure that the content that you and your students create and post to the web can be accessed by people with disabilities.
+Some states even have policies or laws that mandate accessibility.
+In this fast-paced, one-hour session, we’ll cut through the FUD [fear, uncertainty, and doubt] and introduce you to the concept of accessibility and universal design, explain what the law does and does not say about the classroom content you post online, and introduce you to a bunch of accessibility resources you and your students can start using today.

 Active Learning with Instant Messaging—Threat or Menace?